meikangtly/mkr/README.md

-# Automation job to setup the demo website on GCP #
+# Automation jobs to setup the demo website on GCP #